Leo Burke

-Léonce Cormier (born June 29, 1948) is a Canadian retired professional wrestler.
+Léonce Cormier (June 29, 1948 – July 24, 2024) was a Canadian professional wrestler.
 He was born in Dorchester, New Brunswick.
-He competed across Canada, in several American promotions, and wrestled internationally for both Puerto Rico's World Wrestling Council (WWC) and the National Wrestling Alliance (NWA) in New Zealand.
-In Canada, where he spent the majority of his career, Cormier used the ring name Leo Burke.
-In the United States, however, he competed as Tommy Martin.
+He competed across Canada, in several American promotions, and wrestled internationally for Puerto Rico's World Wrestling Council (WWC) and the National Wrestling Alliance (NWA) in New Zealand.
+In Canada, where he spent the majority of his career, he used the ring name Leo Burke.
+In the United States, he competed as Tommy Martin.

 Over the course of his career, Cormier held 46 wrestling championships.
 Several of his title victories came as part of a tag team with his brothers, three of whom were also professional wrestlers.
 He had long-term storyline feuds with such wrestlers as Cuban Assassin and Bret Hart, both of whom he later reconciled with and joined forces with to hold tag team championships.

-Since his retirement in 1992, he has also trained many wrestlers for both World Wrestling Entertainment (WWE) and World Championship Wrestling (WCW).
-Cormier also competes in occasional wrestling matches and has been honored by both the Cauliflower Alley Club, a fraternal organization of professional wrestlers, and Stampede Wrestling, who inducted him into their hall of fame.
+After his retirement in 1992, Cormier trained many wrestlers for the World Wrestling Federation (WWF) and World Championship Wrestling (WCW).
+He also wrestled occasional matches.
+He was honoured by the Cauliflower Alley Club, a fraternal organization of professional wrestlers, and inducted into the Stampede Wrestling Hall of Fame.